Animal Shelter Fundraising: Turning Ideas into Action

 - Planned gifts

 This toolkit is designed for your organization to delve more deeply into the areas of fundraising you’re focusing on now.
-If you’re new to fundraising, we highly recommend the following resources, which provide an overview to get started in fundraising for your organization:
+If you’re new to fundraising, we highly recommend the following resource, which provides an overview to get started in fundraising for your organization:

 Building a fundraising plan